laura-campbell/ShowMo/README.md

 A map-centric concert finder by location for live music enthusiasts.
 Uses SongKick API to allow users to see concerts happening in their area in the next 7 days.

 ## Motivation
-This is a student project, created in my third module for Flatiron School's immersive web development program.
+This was a pair-programming student project, created in my third module for Flatiron School's immersive web development program.

 ## Screenshots
 ![]()